Flushing trees down the toilet

 This company, as well as Mondelez (the producer of Oreo’s), Nestle, and Unilever, all contribute to the rain forest destruction and harm our environment.
 They do not have a clean reputation.

 I think it is clear by now that we should find an alternative.
-This will reduce the impact on the forest, reduce the carbon footprint, contribute to the oxygen production and (for those who flush to a city wastewater treatment system), reduce the costs of wastewater treatment.
+This will reduce the impact on the forest, reduce the carbon footprint, contribute to oxygen production, and (for those who flush to a city wastewater treatment system), reduce the costs of wastewater treatment.

 Amazon has some eco-friendly toilet paper where the company plants 3 trees when using 1 tree.
 I think that is a great idea.